mesg-foundation/docs/tutorials/erc20-transfer-notifications/send-emails-with-sendgrid.md

 mesg-core service validate
 ```

-Your should have a message with `Service is valid`, if not, check the previous steps again; you probably missed something 🤔
+You should have a message with `Service is valid`, if not, check the previous steps again; you probably missed something 🤔

 Now that your Service is valid, let's create a test file to test your task.
 Create a `test.json` file is with all the inputs needed for your task.